-- Swim in the fabulous freshwater pool (the only one in the UK!), bask in the outdoor hot tub and steam yourself deep-clean
+- Swim in the fabulous freshwater pool (one of only a handful in the UK!), bask in the outdoor hot tub and steam yourself deep-clean

-- There are heaps of bespoke activities on offer: choose from one-to-one or group surfing lessons, pony trekking, deep-sea fishing trips, day trips to Lundy Island, wine tasting, yoga, bushcraft adventures, even hot-air ballooning.
-The manager, Bonny, can also arrange for beauty and massage therapists to visit
+- Bespoke activities on offer include one-to-one or group surfing lessons, pony trekking, deep-sea fishing trips, day trips to Lundy Island, wine tasting, yoga, bushcraft adventures, even hot-air ballooning

-- Port Isaac, home to Doc Martin, is an enchanting fishing village (25 minutes' drive away).
-We especially like Fresh From The Sea for the best crab sandwiches in the whole of Cornwall.
-The 2-hour coastal walk from Port Quin to Port Isaac is one of the most spectacular in the country.
+- Port Isaac, home to Doc Martin, is an enchanting fishing village (25 minutes' drive away) with the best crab sandwiches in Cornwall

-- Boscastle is a beautiful unspoilt harbour village, taken over by the National Trust (25 minutes' drive away)
+- Boscastle is a beautiful unspoilt harbour village, taken over by the National Trust (25 minutes' drive)

 - Wildlife enthusiasts and birders can stay put: the 16 acres of grounds are part of Abbotts Hendra, a County Wildlife Site, and sit on migration paths for flocks of starlings and Canada Geese

-- Hidden Valley Discovery Park is a park where families and kids can do Crystal Maze-style challenges against the clock and is 10 minutes' drive away
+- At Hidden Valley Discovery Park, kids can do Crystal Maze-style challenges against the clock (10 minutes' drive)

 Activities on site or nearby include: